UptickNetwork/DID-docs/docs/wallet/wallet-sdk/polygonid-sdk/profile/remove-profile.md

   - profile
 ---

-This removes a profile from the identity derived from the private key and stored in the Uptick ID SDK.
+This removes a profile from the identity derived from the private key and stored in the Privado ID SDK.

 ```dart
   Future<void> removeProfile(